-Dr. Busingye Kabumba joined the Law School in 2009 and he is attached to the Human Rights and Peace Centre.
+Dr. Busingye Kabumba joined the Law School in 2009 and he is a Senior Lecturer attached to the Human Rights and Peace Centre and Ag.
+Head of the Centre.
 He teaches Constitutional Law, International Law, Administrative Law and Jurisprudence.

 His most recent publications are the books entitled Soft law and legitimacy in international law (2018); Militarism and the Dilemma of Post-Colonial Statehood: The Case of Museveni’s Uganda (2017), with Dan Ngabirano and Timothy Kyepa; and A Comparative Review of Presidential Election Court Decisions (2016), with Professor Frederick Ssempebwa, Justice Elizabeth Munuo and Justice Professor Lillian Tibatemwa Ekirikubinza.